nmarchand73/mp3tomidi/README.md

 Convert piano recordings (MP3, WAV) to MIDI files with automatic left/right hand separation.

+**✨ NEW: Works with mixed audio!** Automatically isolates piano from songs with vocals, drums, and other instruments.

 ## ✅ Ready to Use!

 Python 3.11 environment is already set up in your Conda installation.